dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

-The *Input_Character*s in the *PP_Pragma_Text* are interpreted by the compiler in an implementation-defined manner.
+The *Input_Character*s in the *PP_Pragma_Text* are interpreted by a compiler in an implementation-defined manner.
 The information supplied in a `#pragma` directive shall not change program semantics.
 A `#pragma` directive shall only change compiler behavior that is outside the scope of this language specification.
-If the compiler cannot interpret the *Input_Character*s, the compiler can produce a warning; however, it shall not produce a compile-time error.
+If a compiler cannot interpret the *Input_Character*s, a compiler can produce a warning; however, it shall not produce a compile-time error.

 > *Note*: *PP_Pragma_Text* can contain arbitrary text; specifically, it need not contain well-formed tokens. *end note*